Headache Symptoms

 -

-The headache develops during the day
+Headache develops throughout the day

 -